 5. Chocolate Cosmos Flowers Are Perennials

 Although most cosmos species are annuals, the chocolate cosmos is the exception.
 This variety grows as a tuberous perennial, a bit like a dahlia.
-Chocolate cosmos have wonderful reddish-brown flowers with dark brown or black central florets.
+These have wonderful reddish-brown flowers with dark brown or black central florets.

 Along with their rich colors, chocolate cosmos also have wonderfully scented petals that smell like cocoa or vanilla.
-Unlike annual cosmos, these should be cut back to the ground after the first frost.
-As they come back each year, chocolate cosmos make grand garden statements.
+Unlike annual varieties, these should be cut back to the ground after the first frost.
+As they come back each year, they’ll make grand garden statements.

 6. Cosmos Flowers Enjoy a Long Blooming Season